-Statement Description recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. referrals-per-second Limits the number of referrals or delegations to a server for a given domain. request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution. require-server-cookie Controls whether a valid server cooling is required hefere Controls whether a valid server cookie is required before sending a full response to a UDP request. resolver-query-timeout 1 Specifies the length of time, in milliseconds, that a re- solver attempts to resolve a recursive query before failing. resolver-retry-interval Sets the base retry interval (in milliseconds). response-padding Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size. response-policy Specifies response policy zones for the view or among global options. responses-per-second A K K K K K K K K K K K K K K K K K K K Limits the number of non-empty responses for a valid do- main name and record type. root-delegation-only Turns on enforcement of delegation-only in top-level do- mains (TLDs) and root zones with an optional exclude list. rrset-order Defines the order in which equal RRs (RRsets) are re- turned. continuos on novt nago
+Statement Description

+recursive-clients

+Specifies the maximum number of concurrent recursive queries the server can perform.

+recursive-only

+Toggles whether dns64 synthesis occurs only for recursive queries.

+referrals-per-second

+Limits the number of referrals or delegations to a server for a given domain.

+request-expire

+Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary.

+request-nsid

+Ĩ Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution.

+require-server-cookie

+Controls whether a valid server cookie is required before sending a full response to a UDP request.

+resolver-query-timeout

+Specifies the length of time, in milliseconds, that a re- solver attempts to resolve a recursive query before failing.

+resolver-retry-interval

+Sets the base retry interval (in milliseconds).

+response-padding

+Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size.

+response-policy

+- Specifies response policy zones for the view or among global options.

+responses-per-second

+Limits the number of non-empty responses for a valid do- main name and record type.

+root-delegation-only

+Turns on enforcement of delegation-only in top-level do- mains (TLDs) and root zones with an optional exclude list.

+continues on next page